Riib11/Impe/README.md

 ## To Do

+- [ ] organize imports/exports names

-- [ ] better organization for executing and parsing primitive functions and variables
+- [x] better organization for executing and parsing primitive functions and variables
 - [x] error(exception) and warning codes (as ADTs)
 - [x] parse config of verbosity
 - [x] customize verbosity of logs throughout program